 Welcome to the Office of Academic Affairs

-The Provost/Vice President for Academic Affairs serves as the chief academic officer for Pierpont Community & Technical College, working closely with the President, Assistant Vice President for Enrollment Management, Director of Advising, Assessment, & Testing, the Deans, Program Coordinators, Faculty Senate President, and Faculty, to plan, develop, and oversee the institution's academic policies and programs to best support student learning.
+The Provost/Vice President for Academic Affairs serves as the chief academic officer for Pierpont Community & Technical College, working closely with the President, Vice President of Enrollment Management and Student Services, Registrar, Executive Director of Admissions and Recruiting, Director of Teaching Excellence/Diversity/Inclusion, Director of Student Success and Completion, Executive Director of e-Learning, Academic Deans, Program Coordinators, Faculty Senate President, and Faculty to plan, develop, and oversee the institution's academic policies and programs to best support student learning.

 The Office is also responsible for assisting in the conduct of the academic functions by working on institutional accreditation reaffirmation and Graduate Outcome Assessment, serving as a liaison with the Faculty Senate, Admissions and Credit, Curriculum, General Education, and Welfare Committees, and as a point of contact for students, faculty and staff with concerns or questions about academic matters.

-School Deans and the Regional Academics are charged with implementing academic policies and assessment.
+School Deans are charged with implementing academic schedules, academic policies and course/program assessment.
 They have authority to supervise the academic functions of faculty members within their academic units.

 The Office participated as a member of the Higher Learning Commission's Pioneer Pathways Project, Cohort two.
 The focus of our Academy Quality Initiative Project was "Pierpont Community & Technical College: Practical....Possible.....General Education.
-The institution was scheduled for a Spring 2014 March 3, 4 reaccreditation site visit (accreditation was approved through 2022-2023).
+The institution was scheduled for a Spring 2014 re-accreditation site visit (accreditation was approved through 2022-2023).
+The institution hosted a HLC focus visit in December 2019.
 The institution continues to work on assessment and improvement in General Education throughout the students time at the institution.
 The faculty have completed projects on Written Communication, Quantitative Literacy and are currently working on Critical Thinking.